Live from New York,

 The Wicker Breakdown:

-- We then go to a recital filled with what seems to be horrible dancing until we find out that we are actually at the Kensington Dance Theatre For The Blind only it turns out that the dancers are not actually blind but they are dancers that perform for the blind which is why they can keep performing while being so bad.
+We then go to a recital filled with what seems to be horrible dancing until we find out that we are actually at the Kensington Dance Theatre For The Blind.
+It turns out that the dancers are not actually blind, but they are dancers that perform for the blind which is why they can keep performing while being so bad.

 This was probably my favorite of the average evergreen episodes that I've seen with these as my three favorite moments of the night.
 First, I loved the Kensington Dance Theatre For The Blind especially after finding out that the dancers themselves weren't blind but that they perform for the blind because it was a twist that I wasn't really expecting.
 Next, I really liked Eddie Murphy's character in the Hairem Scarem because I feel that he saved an otherwise not so funny sketch.
 Finally, I was a fan of the Rubik's Grenade ad because I recently had a brief moment where I was obsessed with the cube during my resolution days.